 One turn-up for the books was the change in fortunes of the FTSE 100 Index.
 Large-cap UK companies have lagged global peers for years and years, yet since commodity prices and bond yields have leapt, the petrochemical, mining and pharmaceutical and utilities-heavy index has been like a buoy as other stock markets plunge deep underwater.
 While we are wary of the fragility of the UK economy, we have a healthy number of investments in multinationals who just happen to be listed here in the UK.
-Solid businesses that tended to go for a discount solely because they are priced in pounds, like miner Rio Tinto and oil major Shell.
+Solid businesses that tended to go for a discount solely because they are priced in pounds, like miner Rio Tinto, oil major Shell, and electricity and pipe network National Grid.